20 ft x 10 ft x 2 in

 Sand density changes with moisture, compaction, and material type.
 Ask your supplier for a project-specific value.

-Use this free sand calculator to estimate cubic yards, cubic feet, and tons for sand beds, leveling layers, and small projects.
+Use this free sand calculator to estimate cubic feet, cubic yards, and tons for paver bedding, leveling sand, sandboxes, and small rectangular sand beds.

 20 ft x 10 ft x 2 in